an-mistral/Bio-Gene-Expression-Analysis/README.md

 ## Data Description
 Data were obtained from the cBioPortal for Cancer Genomics, specifically the [TCGA Breast Invasive Carcinoma (BRCA) PanCancer Atlas 2018 dataset](https://www.cbioportal.org/study/summary?id=brca_tcga_pan_can_atlas_2018).
-Three data types were used:
+Three data modalities were used:
-- RNA-Seq gene expression (mRNA-seq counts) for tumor samples.
+- RNA-seq–derived gene-level mRNA expression (RSEM-normalized estimates) for breast tumor samples.
-- Copy number variation (CNV) data to identify HER2 (ERBB2) amplification status.
+- Copy-number alteration (CNA) data to identify HER2 (ERBB2) amplification status.
-- Clinical data including patient identifiers, survival outcomes, and other covariates.
+- Clinical data: patient identifiers and overall survival fields (survival status and time-to-event in months).
-These datasets together allow classification of tumors by HER2 amplification (via CNV) and correlation of gene expression with clinical outcomes.

 ## Analysis Workflow
-The analysis was conducted in R, using established Bioconductor and CRAN packages.
+The analysis was conducted in R (v4.4.2), using established Bioconductor and CRAN packages.
 The pipeline included the following steps:
-- **Data Acquisition:** RNA-seq expression, copy-number and clinical data for TCGA Breast Invasive Carcinoma (PanCancer Atlas 2018) were downloaded via cBioPortal.
-Patient identifiers were matched across datasets, and HER2 (ERBB2) amplification status was assigned based on copy-number values (amplified vs non-amplified).
-- **Preprocessing:** Gene expression counts were assembled into a samples-by-genes matrix and appropriately rounded/filtered for analysis.
+- **Data Acquisition & Preprocessing:** RNA-seq expression, CNA and clinical data for TCGA Breast Invasive Carcinoma were downloaded via cBioPortal.
+Patient/sample identifiers were standardized to a common TCGA barcode format and intersected across modalities to ensure consistent cohort alignment.
+HER2 (ERBB2) amplification status was assigned based on copy-number alterations values (amplified vs non-amplified).
+Gene expression counts were assembled into a samples-by-genes matrix and appropriately rounded/filtered for analysis.
 Metadata was constructed to map each sample to its HER2 status.
-- **Differential Expression Analysis:** I used the DESeq2 package (R/Bioconductor) to normalize the count data and test for differentially expressed genes (DEGs) between HER2-amplified and non-amplified tumors.
-- **Visualization:** An EnhancedVolcano plot was generated to display log₂ fold-changes versus adjusted p-values, highlighting significant DEGs.
-Principal Component Analysis (PCA) was performed (using ggplot2) to examine sample variance and separation by HER2 status.
-A heatmap (pheatmap) of the top DEGs was created to visualize expression patterns and clustering across samples.
+- **Expression preprocessing:** Gene-level RNA-seq expression (RSEM-derived estimates) was converted to a DESeq2-compatible integer matrix by rounding.
+Negative values (if present) were set to zero.
+Lowly expressed genes were filtered to reduce noise and improve statistical power.
+- **Differential Expression Analysis:** Differential expression testing was performed with DESeq2, including library-size normalization and Wald testing.
+Significance was assessed using Benjamini–Hochberg adjusted p-values.
+Results were summarized with:
+  - **Volcano plot** (EnhancedVolcano) showing log₂ fold-change vs adjusted p-value.
+  - **PCA** (ggplot2) on variance-stabilized expression to visualize global separation by HER2 status.
+  - **Heatmap** (pheatmap) of top DEGs to highlight expression patterns and sample clustering.
 - **Pathway Enrichment:** Enriched biological pathways among the up- and down-regulated DEGs were identified using ReactomePA and clusterProfiler (with human gene annotations).
 Enrichment results were visualized with dotplots and tree plots (enrichplot) and mapped onto pathway diagrams using Pathview.
-- **Survival Analysis:** A LASSO-regularized Cox regression model was built (glmnet) on the variance-stabilized expression of DEGs to create a prognostic signature.
+- **Survival Analysis:** A Lasso-regularized Cox regression model was built (glmnet) on the variance-stabilized expression of DEGs to create a prognostic signature.
 Patients were stratified into high-risk and low-risk groups based on the median prognostic score, and Kaplan–Meier survival curves were plotted (survival/survminer) to compare outcomes between the risk groups.

 ## Results Summary

-- **Key Differential Genes:** A total of ~18,600 genes were tested; DESeq2 analysis confirmed strong overexpression of ERBB2 in the HER2-amplified group, as expected.
-Notably, SPANXA2 (a cancer/testis antigen) was among the most upregulated genes (~20-fold increase).
-In contrast, genes like CSN2 (casein beta) were highly downregulated in HER2+ tumors, reflecting loss of normal breast epithelial function.
+- **Key DEGs:** A total of ~18,600 genes were tested; DESeq2 analysis confirmed strong overexpression of ERBB2 in the HER2-amplified group, as expected.
+Notably, SPANXA2 (a cancer/testis antigen) was among the most upregulated genes (~8-20x increase) and GAGE12D, which are implicated in cell proliferation and immune evasion.
+Conversely, genes such as CSN2, CSN3, and LALBA showed strong downregulation (~21x and ~13x reduction), consistent with loss of epithelial/milk-producing phenotype in aggressive HER2+ tumors.
 - **Pathway Enrichment:** Upregulated DEGs in HER2-amplified tumors were significantly enriched in cell cycle and DNA replication pathways, consistent with increased proliferation.
-Downregulated DEGs were enriched in translation and protein synthesis pathways (e.g., peptide elongation, nonsense-mediated decay), indicating reduced protein synthesis activity in the HER2+ group.
+Downregulated DEGs were enriched in translation and mRNA surveillance pathways (e.g., peptide elongation, nonsense-mediated decay), indicating reduced protein synthesis activity and quality control in the HER2+ group.
 - **PCA Findings:** The first two principal components captured about 28% of the total variance (PC1 ~20%, PC2 ~8%).
-The PCA showed a tendency for HER2-amplified samples to separate from non-amplified ones along PC1 (driven by genes like ERBB2, CDC6), although there was some overlap between groups.
+The components explain a significant part of the variation in the data, reflecting molecular differ- ences between HER2-amplified and non-amplified tumours, which confirms the role of HER2 in the formation of the tumour phenotype.
+However, it also highlights the complexity of the data and the influence of additional biological factors.
 - **Heatmap Clustering:** The expression heatmap of top DEGs revealed distinct clustering by HER2 status.
 HER2-amplified samples formed one cluster characterized by high expression of known amplicon genes (ERBB2, GRB7, STARD3) and cell-cycle regulators (CDK12, CDC6).
 Non-amplified samples formed a separate cluster with lower expression of those genes.
-- **Survival Stratification:** The LASSO-Cox model stratified patients into “high-risk” and “low-risk” groups with significantly different survival outcomes (log-rank p<0.0001).
-High-risk patients (with elevated expression of the signature genes) had substantially poorer overall survival, demonstrating the prognostic value of the gene-expression signature.
+- **Survival Stratification:**
+Survival analysis demonstrated a correlation between gene expression profiles and clinical outcomes of patients (log-rank p<0.0001).
+Cox regression model with Lasso regularization identified gene sets associated with high- and low-risk groups, highlighting the prognostic value of molecular markers and the need for targeted therapy and personalized treatment strategies.

 ## Target Audience
 This work is intended for researchers in computational biology, cancer genomics, and related fields.
 It will be most useful to bioinformaticians